sorry, i don’t “trust you bro”

 at zero dimensions there are no neighbors. no geometry. just a stream of bytes and the question: what comes next?

-the important detail for later: Bit0’s context tree has 255 nodes. that number comes back :P
+the important detail for later: the bit-tree context has 255 nodes (). that number comes back :P

 Loup: the 8D predictor